isomerpages/nlb-biblioasia/index.md

   - infopic:
       title: "Giving a Voice to the Dead: Remembering Chao Tzee Cheng"
       subtitle: people
-      description: "As a forensic pathologist, Chao Tzee Cheng helped bring murderers to justice. "
+      description: As a forensic pathologist, Chao Tzee Cheng helped bring murderers to justice.
       button: the Forensic Trail Blazer
       url: /vol-18/issue-2/jul-sep-2022/chao-tzee-cheng-forensic-pathologist
       image: /images/Vol 18 Issue 2/Giving A Voice To The Dead/Giving A Voice To The